 |Dig||$1,000 - $3,000|

 If you want to add a little extra flair around your flower bed, you may want to add a flower bed fence.
-Flower bed fences cost between $2 to $4 per linear foot and come in a wide range of colors, designs, and heights.
+Flower bed fences cost $5 to $12 per linear foot and come in a wide range of colors, designs, and heights.
 They improve the aesthetic appearance of your flower bed and keep flowers and shrubs contained to the bed if they overgrow.

 A trellis is used to allow creeping flower plants to climb.
-While installing a trellis 4 can cost you $650 and $950, you can have a raised flower bed with trellis installed for $350 to $900.
-This type of landscape piece is ideal when adding design and color to a large area or adding privacy to an outdoor space.
+While installing a trellis 4 costs $650 to $950, you can have a flower bed with a trellis installed for $1,650 to $3,950.
+Trellises offer a variety of benefits.
+They provide vertical space to accommodate the growing height of plants, support growing vine plants, protect your flowers from wind damage, and ensure that rainwater flows evenly over their stems, roots, and leaves.
+This landscape piece is also ideal when adding design and color to a large area or adding privacy to an outdoor space.